nova-pkgs/python/Doc/library/os.rst

    This option causes child processes to be reported if they have been stopped but their current state has not been reported since they were stopped.

+   Availability: Unix.

-   .. availability:: Unix.
+   .. versionadded:: 2.3

 The following functions take a process status code as returned by :func:`system`, :func:`wait`, or :func:`waitpid` as a parameter.
 They may be used to determine the disposition of a process.

 .. function:: WCOREDUMP(status)

    Return ``True`` if a core dump was generated for the process, otherwise return ``False``.

+   Availability: Unix.

-   .. availability:: Unix.
+   .. versionadded:: 2.3

 .. function:: WIFCONTINUED(status)